Political risks to watch in the Netherlands

-AMSTERDAM, Feb 1 (Reuters) - Dutch Prime Minister Mark Rutte, one of the few European Union leaders to survive an election during the euro zone crisis, formed a pro-EU, pro-austerity coalition with Labour, which came a close second in the vote in September.
+AMSTERDAM, Dec 3 (Reuters) - Dutch Prime Minister Mark Rutte, one of the few European Union leaders to survive an election during the euro zone crisis, formed a pro-EU, pro-austerity coalition with his close rival, Labour, after the general election on Sept.
+12.

-As a close ally of Germany and one of the few AAA-rated euro zone countries, the Netherlands is expected to remain committed to a policy of fiscal discipline, although its coveted credit rating is at risk because of the weak economy.
+As a close ally of Germany and one of the few AAA-rated euro zone countries, Netherlands is expected to remain committed to a policy of fiscal discipline, although its coveted credit rating is at risk because of the weak economy and euro zone crisis.

-After the election, Rutte and Labour leader Diederik Samsom agreed to budget cuts of 16 billion euros ($22 billion) over the next four years, and structural reforms including a reduction in tax breaks on home loans.
+Rutte and Labour leader Diederik Samsom agreed to budget cuts amounting to 16 billion euros ($21 billion) over the next four years, and structural reforms including a reduction in tax breaks on home loans.

-Since then, Rutte’s Liberals and Labour have fallen sharply in popularity in the face of austerity measures, a worsening economy and rising unemployment.
+Recent opinion polls show both parties have fallen sharply in popularity in the face of austerity measures, a deteriorating economy, rising unemployment, and the prospect of pension cuts.

 What to watch: